 In my view, the BDD for sure will stay in specific products but will not grow metamorphically in the year 2020.

 Positive Take Away: As BDD will continue in system and good open open-source tools e.g. Cucumber is available, it is good to build skill on it.

 Blockchain is no more niche technology used only for Bitcoin.
 Blockchain and its use case are being explored and adopted across genres from banking, insurance, credit cards, healthcare, manufacturing, retail to logistics and communications.
 In the year 2020 further maturity will be coming to mainstream systems wherever transactions are happening, and security and trust are of utmost importance.

 Increased need for professional testing is being felt in blockchain applications owning to larger stakes of business in the solution.
-Testing teams are also coming forward in learning blockchain technologies and innovating to provide testing services for blockchain application spreading API testing, block testing, node testing, integration testing, smart contract testing, security testing.
+Testing teams are also coming forward in learning blockchain technologies and innovating to provide testing services for blockchain applications spreading API testing, block testing, node testing, integration testing, smart contract testing, security testing.

 In the year 2020, we will see further inroads of testing services for Blockchain applications.

 Positive Take Away: Blockchain testing will open new avenues of growth for testing professionals.
 This is the right time to get exposure to Blockchain technologies and its various tools.